 The comment is on the first paragraph of the cited section; the commenter’s two proposed resolutions are shown below.
 The proposed change (revised) generalizes the description and updates reference language.

-The RSNE contains authentication and pairwise cipher suite selectors, a single group data cipher suite selector, an RSN Capabilities field, the PMK identifier (PMKID) count, a PMKID list, and a single group management cipher suite selector.
-See Figure 9-254 (RSNE format).
+The RSNE potentially contains AKM and pairwise cipher suite selectors, single group data and management cipher suite selectors, an RSN Capabilities field and a PMKID list.The format of the RSNE is shown in Figure 9-254 (RSNE format).

 Alternatively, the commenter suggests:

-The RSNE contains authentication and pairwise cipher suite selectors, a single group data cipher suite selector, an RSN Capabilities field, the PMK identifier (PMKID) count, a PMKID list, and a single group management cipher suite selector.
-See Figure 9-254 (RSNE format).
+The RSNE contains the information necessary to establish an RSNA.
+The format of the RSNE is shown in Figure 9-254 (RSNE format).

 Proposed resolution: Revised